caoyongji/testnet/docs/design/lightning_payments.md

     *   accounts of the two endpoints
     *   account 2
     *   bets to be played
-    *   space and time gas (fees to be paid for storage and execution)
+    *   space and time gas (fees to be paid for storage and execution; rewards simple code, pervents infinite running in loops, etc.)
     *   amount: money paid deposited into the channel by participants when the channel is created and used during execution
     *   nonce